unique-coder-124/Bigram-model/models/README.md

 # MODELS
 __The only setting that has to be the same when loading a model is 'training data'.__

-This will be changed in future iterations.
+~~This will be changed in future iterations.~~
+This is not the case for newer models as they can be loaded with gpt-char.py. the char models are not compatible with the main script.

+models that can be used without specifying training data will be labelled 'char model'.

 ## model.pt
 > Block size: 64